Have questions about SingleHop?

 Hybrid Infrastructure is a concept.
 It’s the idea that the ideal infrastructure configuration for a business generally consists of more than just cloud.
 By combining bare metal with cloud infrastructure through one, unified, global platform, we’re able to deliver a better value than pure-play cloud.Chat with a hybrid cloud expert

 SingleHop offers a full range of infrastructure products and you can use any number or combination of them in your hybrid solution.
-With native functionality such as our out-of-band private network, our platform offers the flexibility you need to pick the right component for each aspect of your application.
+With native functionality, such as our out-of-band private network, our platform offers the flexibility you need to pick the right component for each aspect of your application.
 Build the right solution from the right building blocks.
 Then, stay in control of it all with the LEAP platform, our award-winning, unified portal for managing your entire infrastructure from any device.

-The ability to not only scale workloads into the public cloud, but to also rapidly create virtual machines delivers much needed agility to accommodate sudden spikes.
+The ability to not only scale workloads into the public cloud, but also to rapidly create virtual machines delivers much needed agility to accommodate sudden spikes.
 By using a public cloud, companies can quickly pause or stop added resources.
 In this manner, the addition of public cloud to your workload creates a rapid means of meeting workloads, while keeping costs low.

 Data, both big and small, benefits from raw processing power.
 The more you can maximize these resources, the better.
 In light of this, cloud is not always the best fit.
 Some databases cannot scale horizontally.
 Other databases can bog down with the system resource overhead requirements of using a hypervisor layer.
 By mixing technologies, you can place your database requirements on bare metal servers and have them accessible to your cloud infrastructure through our private network.